 This Joint Committee has been appointed to carry out duties under Section 48(4) of the Countryside (Scotland) Act 1967, namely to provide, lay and improve, maintain and manage Mugdock Country Park.
 The Joint Committee is acting on behalf of East Dunbartonshire Council and Stirling Council in this regard.
 Administrative and Funding Arrangements for Mugdock Country Park are conducted in accordance with the Minute of Agreement between East Dunbartonshire Council.
-A new Minute of Agreement between the authorities was signed on 9 February 2016, and was effective from 1 April 2016.
+A new Minute of Agreement between the authorities is effective for the period 2019 to 2024 and is due to be signed in the near future.
 Capital expenditure is now split 50/50 between the respective authorities, and Stirling Council pays a fixed revenue contribution of £50,000 per annum.